Enigmanark/phaser3-typescript-electron-webpack-template/readme.md

-In terminal run "yarn run dev" to start the server.
+In terminal run "yarn dev" to start the server.
+In terminal run "yarn desktop" to start electron.
+See package.json to add your own scripts.